Louis-Alexis Gratton |

 One of the most important principle of physical training is overload, which states that to get better, you need to present your body with stimuli of increasing magnitude throughout the training process, stimuli strong enough to disrupt homeostasis, the normal biological state of the body.
 Overload may be presented mainly through increased volume (sets x reps); intensity (weight); or a combination of both.

-With appropriate overload comes adaptation: the body will react to the stress imposed on it by the training process by remodeling itself to become better suited to withstand this stress.
+With appropriate overload comes adaptation: the body will react to the stress imposed on it by the training process by remodelling itself to become better suited to withstand this stress.
 Adaptation will take place during recovery times and not during training itself.

 If overload is insufficient, adaptative processes won’t be triggered.
 If it is excessive however, adaptation will not happen either, since recovery capabilities will be exceeded.